Ludumberg/szurubooru-vr/README.md

 This repository does NOT include Szurubooru.

 It contains only:
-- A modified template file
+- A modified template file copied directly from the Szurubooru GitHub page
 - Nginx configuration file
 - A standalone VR player HTML file